robert-westenberger/knowledgebase/docker/container-manipulation.md

 # Execute Commands in a Running Container
 `docker container exec <container identifier> <command>`
+## Execute an interactive command
+Pass the `-it` flag.
+To access a shell running inside a `notes-api` container, you can execute..
+`docker container exec -it notes-api sh`
 # Options
 ## Publishing Ports
 Since containers are isolated, your host system doesn't know anything about what's going on inside a container.
 Hence, applications running inside a container remain inaccessible from the outside.